Ernestine Petras

 In 1945, Keagle married and did not play for the new Grand Rapids Chicks, being replaced by Petras at shortstop.
 As an everyday player, Petras appeared in all games for Grand Rapids (110), as part of an infield that included Betty Whiting (1B), Alma Ziegler (2B) and Doris Tetzlaff (3B).
 Petras led all shortstops with a .918 fielding average, while hitting .162 with a team's second-best 29 runs batted in, five behind teammate Thelma Eisen.
 Third place Grand Rapids advanced to the playoffs, but lost in the best-of-five first round series to the Rockford Peaches.

 By 1946 Petras was a popular figure in Grand Rapids, where she made many close friends and received fan mail, which included a proposal of marriage.
 She improved to a .192 average, while playing in all games for the Chicks (112) and leading again the league in fielding average with a .951 mark.
 She also stole 53 bases, drove in 34 runs and scored 38 more.
-In the playoffs, it would be a replay of the previous season as the Chicks were overmatched by the Peaches in the best-of-five first round series.
+In the playoffs, it would be a replay of the previous season as the Chicks were over matched by the Peaches in the best-of-five first round series.

 In 1947 nearly a million fans came out to watch the eight AAGPBL teams play during the 112-game schedule.
 For the third consecutive season, Petras played in all games for the Chicks and topped shortstops in fielding, this time with a .942 average.
 She also contributed with a .175 average, 45 runs, 25 RBI and 51 steals.
 Grand Rapids, managed by Johnny Rawlings, advanced to the final series after defeating the South Bend Blue Sox in the first round, three to two games.
 In the championship playoffs, Grand Rapids took a 3–1 advantage against the Racine Belles, but lost the next two games to send the series to a seventh game.
 Then, in a tough pitcher's duel, Grand Rapids' Mildred Earp beat Anna Mae Hutchison and the Belles, 1–0, to clinch the championship.